Britannia (1798 ship)

 Britannia was a merchant vessel captured from the Dutch.
 She made one complete whaling voyage to the South Seas.
 A Spanish vessel captured her at the Galapagos Islands in 1801 on her second whaling voyage.

+Career

 Britannia was a Dutch prize, captured in 1797 that underwent repairs in 1798.
 She entered Lloyd's Register in 1798 with W. Shaw, master, W. Boyd, owner, and trade Portsmouth-Jamaica.
 In 1799 Mortlock replaced Shaw as master, and her trade was listed as Portsmouth-Cape of Good Hope.

 Whaling voyage: Captain Mortlake left Britain on 13 March 1799.
 Britannia called in at Rio de Janeiro in July for sugarcane syrup.
 She returned to England on 30 May 1800.